Business Traveler Guide

 - Midwest: American, Southwest, and United have big hubs in Chicago, and Delta has hubs in Detroit and Minneapolis.

-- Northeast and Mid-Atlantic: American, Delta, Jetblue, and Southwest all have a lot of coverage here; United also has a good number of flights to/from its hubs in Newark and Washington-Dulles.
+- Northeast and Mid-Atlantic: American, Delta, JetBlue, and Southwest all have a lot of coverage here; United also has a good number of flights to/from its hubs in Newark and Washington-Dulles.

 - South and Southeast: American has hubs in Charlotte, Dallas, and Miami; Delta’s headquarters is in Atlanta, and United has a major hub in Houston.
 Southwest also has a significant presence, including its Dallas headquarters.